mosip/id-authentication/docs/authentication_error_eventing.md

-# On demand Template Extraction Guide
+# Authentication Error Eventing Guide

 ## Overview
 The resident has registered and obtain a valid UIN/VID and proceed with authentication by entering UIN/VID and get error as UIN is not available in database, then resident couldn’t proceed with authentication further as the provided UIN/VID is not available in IDA DB.